howardmann/Tutorials/README.md

 - **Rails authentication bcrypt**:
   - How to build Rails user and password authentication from scratch with bcrypt Ruby gem

+- **Regular Expressions**:
+  - Commonly used regular expressions and Ruby methods

+## JavaScript notes
+- **Functional JavaScript**:
+  - An introduction to functional programming in JavaScript

 - **React views**:
   - How to build a simple Comment box with live loading using React Components

-- **Regular Expressions**:
-  - Commonly used regular expressions and Ruby methods

 ## Tutorials in progress
 - **Backbone.js**